 Flushed with success and demand, Jays expanded throughout the 1950s.
 In 1957, Japp's son, Leonard Jr., joined the firm after six years in the Marine Corps.

 ''I had always worked at the plant at various jobs.
 I started when I was 13,'' said Leonard Jr., the firm's president.
 When he was in the marines, he said, he would work at the company on his leaves.

 In the 1960s, Jays switched from tin cans of potato chips to less expensive boxes.

-Through the years, Jays has added to its snack foods, but potato chips constitute 70 percent of sales.
+Over the years, Jays has added to its snack foods, but potato chips constitute 70 percent of their sales.
 Pretzels, corn chips, cheese dips, and other products are made elsewhere.
-Only potato chips and popcorn are made at the South Side plant, at 825 E. 99th St. But that keeps Jays' 400 employees there busy on three shifts a day.
+Only potato chips and popcorn were made at the South Side plant, at 825 E. 99th St., But that keeps Jays' 400 employees busy on three shifts a day.
 The company grew to 850 workers.

 ''We make potato chips and popcorn for the first two shifts.
 Then the whole place is scrubbed down during the last shift.
 We like to say that the place is clean enough to eat off the floor.
 One television reporter did,'' Leonard Jr. said.

 Besides the Chicago plant, the firm has 14 distribution plants and 5 distributors in Illinois and parts of Wisconsin, Michigan, and Indiana.

 Jays faced a constant battle to get the right amount of shelf space at grocery stores. ''I don't want more shelf space than I can sell in a store, but I want it where I can be representative.
 Generally speaking, I think we could do more.
 If you have too much, you have too much spoilage,'' said Leonard Jr.